Assistant Professor: Clinical Psychology, Leiden University

 Researcher: Medical Psychology, Academic Medical Center, Amsterdam (2003)

 MA: Biological Psychology, Free University, Amsterdam (Cum Laude, 2003)

-My research is concerned with the relations between stress, stress-related hormones and emotion regulation.
-Both the roles of early life stress (e.g. childhood maltreatment), as well as recent and acute stress are studied.
-With regard to hormones I focus on cortisol, known as ‘the stress hormone’, as well as on its supposed antithesis oxytocin, also known as ‘the love hormone’.
-We make use of pharmacological manipulations of these hormones, but also study genetic polymorphisms.
-The role of these factors in processing and regulating emotional information are studied mostly with experimental research in the lab.
-For example, I have used experimental paradigms that measure emotion recognition, empathy, attention to emotions and memory for emotional words and pictures.
+My research is concerned with the relations between stress, emotions, and cognition, studying the effects of both early life stress (e.g. childhood maltreatment), and acute stress.
+The stress hormone cortisol plays a central role in these studies, as well as its supposed antithesis –oxytocin-, also known as ‘the love hormone’.
+I make use of pharmacological manipulations, information on genetic polymorphisms, and study the role of stress in epigenetic patterns.
+The role of stress in processing and regulating emotional information are studied mostly with experimental research in the lab.
+For example, I have examined emotion recognition, empathy, attention to emotions and memory for emotional information.
 With this research I hope to give more insight into the underlying physiological processes that play a role in both healthy and disturbed emotion regulation, as well as the role of stressful circumstances on these processes.

-Lab coordinator for Clinical Psychology; Member of the Ethics Committee of Psychology
+- Lab coordinator of the Clinical Psychology unit

 Biological Psychology; Journal of Psychosomatic Research; Journal of Psychophysiology; Psychoneuroendocrinology; Neurobiology of Learning and Memory; Hormones and Behavior; Neuroscience letters; Emotion; Stress and Health.